zpm-zsh/clipboard/README.md

 # Clipboard

 Zsh clipboard plugin that adds cross-platform helper functions to access the system clipboard.
-Works on macOS, X11 (and Wayland), Cygwin, MSYS2, and Git for Windows.
+Works on macOS, X11 (and Wayland), Cygwin, and MSYS2.

 1. `pbcopy` - pipe something to this function, e.g. `echo Hello world | pbcopy`, and it will be copied to system clipboard.